On covering systems of polynomial rings over finite fields: Introduction and statement of results

+\begin{theorem} The degree of the modulus with the $n$-th smallest degree in a minimal covering system of $\F_q[x]$ with distinct moduli is bounded. \end{theorem}

+Theorem~\ref{thm_application} is an analogue of Theorem 1.2 in the work \cite{CFT2022} of Cummings, Filaseta, and Trifonov.
+One may use an inductive argument similar to \cite[Theorem 1.2]{CFT2022} to get a proof of Theorem~\ref{thm_application}.
+Instead, we follow the work \cite[Theorem 3]{KKL2022} of Klein, Koukoulopoulos, and Lemieux to give an alternative proof in Section~\ref{sec_application}.
+If one can find a suitable generalisation of the following theorem of Crittenden and Vanden Eynden: any $n$ arithmetic progression that covers the first $2^n$ positive integers cover all the integers, then one may get a quantitative form of Theorem~\ref{thm_application} by a combinatorial argument similar to the proof in Section~\ref{sec_application}.

 Our paper is organized as follows.
-In Section~\ref{distortion_method_section} we introduce Balister et al.'s distortion method \cite{BBMRS2022} for polynomial rings over finite fields.
-In Section~\ref{some_tech_lemmas_section} we apply some moment estimations and present some results on friable polynomials to prepare for the proof of our main theorem.
-In Section~\ref{proof_main_theorem_section} we complete the proof of Theorem~\ref{main_theorem}.
+In Section~\ref{distortion_method_section}, we introduce a variant of Balister et al.'s distortion method for polynomial rings over finite fields.
+In Section~\ref{some_tech_lemmas_section}, we apply some moment estimations and present some results on friable polynomials to prepare for the proof of our main theorem.
+In Section~\ref{proof_main_theorem_section}, we complete the proof of Theorem~\ref{main_theorem}.
+In Section~\ref{sec_application}, we prove Theorem~\ref{thm_application}.